Brickrouge/Brickrouge/README.md

 Out of the box you have everything you need to create anchors, buttons, text inputs, textareas, selects, checkbox group, radio groups, pagers, rangers, saluation pickers, alert messages, groups, popovers, widgets and forms.
-BrickRouge supports localization and provides hooks to patch its most critical features.
+Brickrouge supports localization and provides hooks to patch its most critical features.

-BrickRouge is compatible with [Bootstrap](http://twitter.github.com/bootstrap/) from twitter and [MooTools](http://mootools.net).
+Brickrouge is compatible with [Bootstrap](http://twitter.github.com/bootstrap/) from twitter and [MooTools](http://mootools.net).
 Ready in a minute, you'll have everything you need to create beautiful and clean webapps.